CatPoweredPlugins/CommandAliasPlugin/README.md

 It's not very straightforward in configuration, but very flexible and versatile, so if you'll manage to configure it - your efforts will be well rewarded.
 Read carefully this readme, and don't worry if you don't understand it from the first time - there are examples below, hopefully they will help you a bit!

+## Installation

+Work of this plugin is only guaranteed with [generic ASF variant](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Setting-up#generic-setup), so if you use any other variant please first switch to generic.
+After that, download `CommandAliasPlugin.zip` from [latest release page](https://github.com/Rudokhvist/CommandAliasPlugin/releases/latest), and unpack it (including contained folder!) to the `plugins` folder of your asf installation.
+And then you have to configure aliases you want in `ASF.json` file in `config` folder of your ASF installation, as described below.
+If your ASF is configured to not restart after global config edits - restart it manually, and if you did everything right - your aliases should work now.

 ## Configuration